axoflow/axosyslog-core-docs/content/docs/chapter-enrich-data/geoip-parser/_index.md

 ## Example: Using the GeoIP parser

-In the following example, {{% productparam "abbrev" %}} retrieves the GeoIP data of the IP address contained in the ${HOST} field of the incoming message, and includes the data (prefixed with the `geoip.` string) in the output JSON message.
+In the following example, {{% param "product.abbrev" %}} retrieves the GeoIP data of the IP address contained in the ${HOST} field of the incoming message, and includes the data (prefixed with the `geoip.` string) in the output JSON message.

 ```c